Reactor™ - The manual

 Automatic Behavior Configuration

-If you click the green Continue button you will use the Automatic Behavior Configuration
+If you click the green Confirm button, you will use the Automatic Behavior Configuration.

-This means reactor will automatically select a Template Behavior and add configuration constants to your behavior.
-This makes it very fast to add almost any parameter to a component.
+This means Reactor will automatically select a Template Behavior and add configuration constants to your behavior.
+This makes it very quick to add almost any parameter to a component.

-In some cases you might want to keep the settings you have configured manually on the Behavior.
-In this cases just click Keep current and reactor will only change the parameter reference.
+In some cases, you may want to keep the settings you have manually configured in the behavior.
+In these cases, simply click Keep current, and Reactor will only change the parameter reference.

 Changing Template Behavior

-Reactor does it's best to choose the correct Template Behavior for your behavior.
-It does so based on what it knows about the type of component and the parameter you select.
-Sometimes you might still want to change this.
-To do so click Show More.
-This will show the Template Behavior dropdown
+Reactor does its best to choose the correct Template Behavior based on the type of component and the parameter you select.
+However, you may still want to change it.
+To do so, click Show More to display the Template Behavior dropdown.

-The Template Behavior shows the most commonly used templates at the top.
-If fou have created Template Behaviors yourself they will also be shown.
-If you can not find what you are looking for click Show All inside of the dropdown to show more included Template Behaviors of reactor
+The Template Behavior dropdown shows the most commonly used templates at the top.
+If you have created Template Behaviors yourself, they will also appear.
+If you cannot find what you're looking for, click Show All to display more included Template Behaviors from Reactor.

 Available Template Behaviors